 On the apps front you don't get the full Google Play service, instead you're offered Amazon Appstore.
 This is packed full of many of the latest games apps and services - Spotify, Netflix, BBC iPlayer, Instagram, Facebook and many more - although it doesn't mirror Android app for app.
 Occasionally you'll find something that's not available or not quite the latest version, which is an acceptable downside to this system.
 There's also Amazon's browser for surfing the internet.

 Adding to the skills of this tablet is Alexa.
 This is the same Alexa voice control and answer assistant that you'll find in the Amazon Echo, with seamless integration to anything you might have setup with Alexa previously.
+You can access Alexa hands-free on this tablet, meaning it's another entry point into home control if that's what you want - and that goes hand-in-hand with Show Mode, which is enabled using the Show Mode Charging Dock.

 Amazon Fire HD 8 review: A word on parental controls